Kandy Travel Guide: 9 Best Things to Do and Travel Tips

 We highly recommend this plan, as one of the highlights of a Sri Lanka visit is take the train between Kandy and Ella – one of the world’s most spectacular train rides!

-One perky little blue tuk-tuk we noticed had this slogan painted on the back: “No seatbelts.
+One perky little blue tuk-tuk we spotted had this slogan painted on the back: “No seatbelts.
 No airbags.
 But God is with us.”

 Where to stay in Kandy?